Scheme guidance - Compensation for certain alterations, modifications or aids and appliances

 Compensation is payable under section 39 of the SRC Act if an employee:

-- suffers from a compensable injury resulting in impairment, and
+- has a compensable injury resulting in impairment, and

 - is undertaking, or has completed a rehabilitation program1 , or